luciniv/luciniv/README.md

-### Hi, I’m Chloe
+### Hi, I’m Chloe 👋
 > (she/her)

-I'm a CS student working in SWE, fullstack web development, and entering into the game development sphere.
+I'm a CS student currently working in SWE, learning fullstack web development, and exploring the game development sphere.
 I strive, in all of my projects, to build tools that support teams and businesses in accomplishing more in less time.

-### My current focuses
-- Python software development
-- Data analysis and transformation
-- Luau (Roblox's Lua flavor)
+I mainly use Python, React, Node, JavaScript, PHP + AJAX, and HTML/CSS in my projects and contributions.

-### Check out my stuff!
+### Check out some of my work!
-- I have a few websites + Python Discord bots set as public here, feel free to take a peek!
+- MailBee, a Discord ticketing application ([GitHub](https://github.com/luciniv/MailBee))
+- A WIP analytics dashboard for MailBee (website TBA, [GitHub]())
+- Hozcol, a not-for-profit community management organization ([website](http://www.hozcol.org/home), [GitHub](https://github.com/luciniv/hozcol-site))

+I have a lot more on the way that I'm excited to share soon.

+### Want to get in contact?
+Reach out to me at hello@luciniv.com